 Infants who have learned the skill of self-soothing tend to manage their tantrums as they grow older.
 They become less fussy and know how to handle things when their parents are not home.

-How to Teach Your Child to Self Soothe?
+How to Teach Your Child to Self Soothe

-1. Broaden your Mindset
+1. Broaden Your Mindset

 2. Set a Routine

-3. Do Not Comfort your Baby Too Soon
+3. Do Not Comfort Your Baby Too Soon

 Give your baby a chance to self-soothe.
 Instead of picking him up as soon as he starts crying, wait for some time.
-Try to distract him with some funny activity or leave him on its own for few minutes.
+Try to distract him with some fun activity or leave him on its own for a few minutes.
 If the crying doesn’t stop, it is a sign of uneasiness or hunger; then you should pick him up.
 Listening to trivial complains and cries of a child will only spoil him.
 So, you better be careful.

 4. Lay Your Baby on the Bed When Drowsy

-5. Stop Feeding your Baby to Sleep
+5. Stop Feeding Your Baby to Sleep

 6. The Eight-Day Trial